Spyderisk/system-modeller-adaptor/README.md

-# SSM-Adaptor Microservice (Spyderisk v3.5.x API compatible)
+# Spyderisk Adaptor Microservice (Spyderisk v3.5.x API compatible)

 The adaptor is a Python-based web application microservice designed to expand or customize the functionality of the [Spyderisk System Modeller](https://github.com/Spyderisk/system-modeller) (also known as "SSM").
-It utilizes the Spyderisk REST API and runs on
+It utilizes the Spyderisk REST API and runs on [FastAPI](https://fastapi.tiangolo.com/).

-[FastAPI](https://fastapi.tiangolo.com/).
+The Adaptor is about 50,000 lines of Python code, and is always at risk of falling behind the latest API changes in the Spyderisk System Modeller.

 ## Deploying SSM-Adaptor